 Thanksgiving brings great memories.
 As a young boy growing up, I loved meeting at grandma’s house on 21st Street in old Las Vegas.

 We crammed cousins and uncles in every corner of the house and a spirit of thanks and gratitude prevailed.
-This many people, in very close quarters, would certainly not be the same in our altered perspectives for 2020 Holidays.

 Just before my 17th birthday, my grandma died and Thanksgiving changed.